 If we find that you are homeless, eligible for assistance, in priority need, not intentionally homeless and you have a local connection to Westminster, we will give you temporary accommodation (TA), while you wait for your permanent home.

-These pages tell you all that you need to know about living in TA.
-Use the links in the left hand column to find out more.
+The following page explains this in further detail.
+Use the links in the left hand column to find out more:

 Westminster has a severe shortage of permanent homes, so most families spend several years living in temporary accommodation before they are permanently housed.